mpostaire/.dotfiles/README.md

 - handle large notification + click links in notification + buttons in notification (maybe replace dunst)

 - Port these settings inside awesomewm (rofi menus made for polybar may need a rework)

+- bluetooth widget

+- clipboard so when a program is closed the content copied inside it is still in usable

+- place all widgets inside a container widget. if its width is too high, collapse (windows xp or windows 10 style)

+- make a configuration panel with config/monitoring widgets + launch rofi launchermenu/powermenu there

+- replace client borders by titlebars (not necessary but titlebar can have widgets)

+- try making animations like https://www.reddit.com/r/unixporn/comments/bz2qof/awesomewm_a_lua_console_for_awesome/
+- make a powersaver mode to disable these animations

+- autoupdate script (with popups ?)